Sue Fear: Honours and awards

-Fear was awarded the Order of Australia Medal (OAM) in 2005 for her work as Ambassador for The Fred Hollows Foundation and for services to mountaineering, which will have an eye clinic named after her in Dhading Besi, Nepal.
+Fear was awarded the Order of Australia Medal (OAM) in 2005 for services to mountaineering and her work as Ambassador for The Fred Hollows Foundation, which will have an eye clinic named after her in Dhading Besi, Nepal.
 Fear was also named the 2003 Adventurer of the Year by the Australian Geographic Society.
-She was an ambassador for the Australian Himalayan Foundation and also helped raise funds for the Australian Nepalese Medical Group.
+She was an ambassador for the Australian Himalayan Foundation and helped raise funds for the Australian Nepalese Medical Group.